dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 1. Select **+ Add container** to open the **New container** flyout menu.
 1. Enter a name of *scalablerazorkeys*, leave the rest of the settings at their defaults, and then choose **Create**.

-You should see the new container appear on the page list.
+You should see the new containers appear on the page list.

 #### Create the key vault service

 Create a key vault to hold the keys that will protect the data in the blob storage container.

-1. In the Azure Portal search bar, enter `Key Vault` and select the matching result.
+1. In the Azure portal search bar, enter `Key Vault` and select the matching result.
 1. On the key vault listing page, select **+ Create**.
 1. On the **Basics** tab, enter the following values:
-    * **Subscription**: Select the same subscription that chose for you Container App.
+    * **Subscription**: Select the same subscription that chose for your Container App.
     * **Resource Group**: Select the *msdocs-scalable-razor* resource group you created previously.
     * **Key Vault name**: Enter the name *scalablerazorvaultXXXX*.
     * **Region**: Select a region near your location.
 1. Leave the rest of the settings at their default, and then select **Review + create**.
 Wait for Azure to validate your settings, and then choose **Create**.

 Azure will take a moment to provision the new key vault.
-When the ask completes, click **Go to resource** to view the new service.
+When the task completes, select **Go to resource** to view the new service.

 #### Create the key